ucli-tools/gits/README.md

 #### Forgejo
 - Default server: forge.ourworld.tf
-- API-compatible with Gitea (uses same API endpoints)
+- Native API integration (no external CLI required)
-- Token-based authentication (no CLI required)
+- Token-based authentication
 - **API Token Generation:**
   1. Navigate to your Forgejo instance (e.g., https://forge.ourworld.tf)
   2. Go to Settings → Applications → Generate New Token
   3. Give it a descriptive name (e.g., "GitS CLI")
-  4. Select scopes: `repo` (for repository access)
+  4. Select scopes: `repo` (for full repository access including PRs)
   5. Copy the generated token (you won't see it again)
   6. Use `gits login` and select Forgejo to save your token
 - **Token Management:**